 If you are unable to make the trip to Preston, the match is available to watch on our iFollow service.
-Match passes are £10 and can be purchased HERE.
+Match passes are £10.

 We will be running regular updates on our Twitter account, including reaction after the final whistle.

 Canary fans who want to receive updates straight to their phone can also sign up to the Norwich City WhatsApp page.